-There were a total of 291 units off-line at the end of FY2016 at New Communities Initiative sites (Park Morton, Lincoln Heights, and Barry Farm/Wade).
-These are units DCHA does not plan to reoccupy as the agency has plans to redevelop.
+There were a total of 301 Public Housing units off-line at the end of FY2017 at New Communities Initiative sites (Park Morton, Lincoln Heights, and Barry Farm/Wade).
+These are units DCHA does not plan to reoccupy as the agency has plans to redevelop these sites.